zhampu/Cartographie-du-Design-Graphique/README.md

-# a cartographie of graphic design research
+# A cartographie of graphic design research
 Website for the exhibition "Une cartographie du Design Graphique"